cucapra/fodlam/README.md

     $ python3 fodlam.py --diagnose

 FODLAM will print out the energy and latency per MAC for each layer.
-Notice that the cost per MAC is different for convolutional and fully-connected layers, but it varies by less than an order of magnitude within a layer type.
+Notice that the cost per MAC is different for convolutional and fully-connected layers, but it varies by less than an order of magnitude within each layer type.

 Data Extraction